ansys/pyfluent/README.rst

    cd pyfluent
    pip install pip -U
    pip install -e .
-   python codegen/allapigen.py  # Generates the API files, requires Fluent
+   python codegen/allapigen.py  # Generates the API files, which requires Fluent

 Dependencies
 ------------
-You will need a locally installed licensed copy of ANSYS to run Fluent, with the first supported version being Ansys 2022 R2.
+You must have a locally-installed, licensed copy of Ansys to run Fluent.
+The first supported version is 2022 R2.

-Getting Started
+Getting started
 ---------------

 Launching Fluent